cmda-bt/be-course-17-18/week-3.md

 > Plan a lifetime adventure by [**@glenncarstenspeters**][listing-cover-author].

-In this assignment you’ll apply your HTTP in Node by building a static file server.
+In this assignment you’ll apply your HTTP knowledge in Node by building a static file server.

 #### Synopsis